Curl up with a good game.

 What do writerly videogames look like?
 Come check out our showcase and play 20+ examples.
 Sometimes they’re mostly text on a screen, like Anna Anthropy’s twisted And the Robot Horse You Rode in On.
 Sometimes they’re gorgeously illustrated with prose inspired by magical realism and Flannery O’Connor, like Kentucky Route Zero.
 In Actual Sunlight, you battle depression as an RPG character.
 In Forumwarz, you can get into a war of words with virtual trolls on the web.
 In The Yawhg you decide what to do in the brief time before your town meets its doom.
 In Cart Life you have to remember when to pick up your kid from school after slinging coffee all day.

-Featuring the world première of the latest Kentucky Route Zero release: the intermission between Acts 2 and 3, entitled “The Entertainment.”
+WordPlay 2013 featured the world première of the latest Kentucky Route Zero release: the intermission between Acts 2 and 3, entitled “The Entertainment,” as well as:

 Panel: Where Prose Meets Play

 A panel that investigated the intersection between books and games, by people who have one foot in both worlds: webcomic writer Ryan North (To Be or Not to Be, Dinosaur Comics), Hugo-award winner Peter Watts (Crysis 2 novelization), game & comic creator Rachel Kahn (By Crom!), and author/illustrator/game maker Matt Hammill (Sir Reginald’s Logbook, Lovers in a Dangerous Spacetime).
 Moderated by novelist and game maker Jim Munroe.